 Before decorating, determine how many outlets are available and where they are located.
 Plan your displays accordingly.
 Make sure all extension cords and decorations used for outdoor decorating are marked for outdoor use.
-Similarly, it is important to be certain that electrical devices marked as indoor only, such as plugs and connectors, not be used outside the home.
+Similarly, it is important to be certain that electrical devices marked as indoor only, such as Taps and Adapters, not be used outside the home.

 Be sure to match power needs (amperage) of electrical products with amperage rating of extension cords to prevent overheating.

 When it comes to buying your decorations, always purchase them from reputable retailers.
 Be sure to use lights that are approved for safe use by a nationally recognized testing laboratory.
 Never connect more than three strands of incandescent lights together and consider purchasing LED lights, which use less energy and run cooler than traditional incandescent lights.

 Carefully inspect all lights, decorations and extension cords for damage before using.
 Cracked or damaged sockets, loose or bare wires and loose connections may cause a serious shock or start a fire.
 Do not mount or support light strings in a way that might damage the cord's insulation and always unplug electrical decorations before replacing bulbs or fuses.

 4. Over the top?
 Sure!
 Overloaded outlets?
 NO!